axionbuster/th-serde/README.md

   default testtrait :: (Generic a, GTestTrait (Rep a)) => a -> Set String testtrait = gtesttrait . from

--- Generate instances for your types runusercoercion derivetesttrait [''TestTrait]

--- Make two implementations:
--- input to runuserprep (here, preptype):
--- for all data types, including their shadow counterparts and newtypes -- but not type aliases
+-- 1. regular implementation (base case)
---
+-- 2. borrow implementation
--- input to runusercoercion (here, derivetesttrait):
--- for the shadow counterparts of data types; not newtypes, type aliases -- or data types with no 'via' fields

-preptype :: Q TH.Type -> Q [Dec] -- for all types
-preptype t = do
+-- derive for newtypes and regular data types with no shadow counterpart -- and also for all shadow data types derivetesttraitreg :: Name -> Q [Dec] derivetesttraitreg n = do
   [d|
-    deriving instance Show $t

-    deriving instance Generic $t
+    instance TestTrait $(conT n)
     |]

-derivetesttrait :: RunUserCoercion -> Q [Dec] -- only for shadow data derivetesttrait RunUserCoercion {..} = do
+derivebycoercion :: RunUserCoercion -> Q [Dec]
+derivebycoercion RunUserCoercion {..} = do
   -- borrow implementation from shadow type
   --
   -- datatyp: data type name
   -- patnormal: deconstructs user data
   -- appshadow: constructs shadow data